 -

-Measure doorways (and the tightest turn) into your living room before delivery day.
+Measure doorways and the tightest turn before delivery day.

 -

-If you’re petite on deeper sofas, keep a firm lumbar pillow in your main seat to reduce slouching.
+If you’re petite and choosing a deeper model, keep a firm lumbar pillow in your main seat.

 -